edf42001/genetic-algorithm-rl-learning/README.md

 #### Appendix B: Entropy Bonus & Randomization

-A common issue with any neural network based learning algorithm is to get stuck in a local minimum.
-This is solved in two ways.
-The first is by always randomizing the initial state of the game, so that agents can learn a robust policy.
-Currently, this consists of randomizing unit's starting locations on their left and right sides of the field, but future work may also add health randomization and more.
-If an event takes a long, specific sequence of actions to achieve, such as killing an enemy agent, it is unlikely to occur, and the agent will never learn that that event gives a large reward.
+A common issue with any neural network based learning algorithm is to get stuck in a local minimum.The first solution to this  is to randomize the initial state of the game.
+Currently, this consists of randomizing unit's starting locations, but future work may also add health randomization and more.
+If an event such as killing an enemy agent takes a long, specific sequence of actions to achieve, it is unlikely to occur, and the agent will never learn that that event gives a large reward.
 By randomizing agent's starting health, this event is more easily happened upon, and the agent will learn to attack.

 The second way to encourage exploration is with an entropy bonus.
 The entropy of the policy is the amount of randomness in the softmax outputs of the network.
-Without the entropy bonus, the advantage backpropagation will tend to push one of the action outputs towards 1 and the rest towards 0, which as a low entropy.
-The entropy bonus gradient is added to the advantage gradient.
+Without the entropy bonus, the advantage backpropagation will tend to push one of the action outputs towards 1 and the rest towards 0, which as a low entropy, and the agent will not explore other actions that may lead to higher rewards.
+To solve this we add the entropy bonus loss gradient to the advantage gradient.
 This makes the agent take slightly more random actions.

 The results of this are shown below.
 For each entropy bonus value, 3 training runs were done and the results are averaged together.
 It can be seen that high entropy bonuses do not do well, because the actions the agents take are too random.
 The sample size of 3 is somewhat small, as there is often large variability in training speeds, but it can be generally seen that an entropy bonus of 0.04 learns the fastest and achieved the best results.
-The effect of this may become more prononced as the observation and action spaces are increased in complexity.
+The effect of this may become more pronounced as the observation and action spaces are increased in complexity.

 ![Deep Policy Entropy Bonus](readme_images/deep_policy_entropy_bonus_win_rate.png "Deep Policy Entropy Bonus")

+#### Appendix C: Code Efficiency Analysis
+Due to the forward and backward pass operations, code efficiency slowed to 1750 iterations / s.
+The entropy bonus backpropigation is especially inefficient, as it uses direct Jacobian matrix multiplication to find the gradient.
+Unlike for the regular cross-entropy loss gradient, I am currently unaware of any tricks to simplify the calculations.
+This speed is still acceptable.

 ## gRPC Implementation